WizHacks/SentimentClassification/README.txt

             use the nearest centroid classifier
         --p[=INT]
             use the p norm for when metric is minkowski.
-INT must be an integer value
+INT must be an integer value --logistic_regression
+            use the logistic regression classifier

-    If none of the optional arguments are provided, the program will be run with default options of not stripping the punctuation, using a binary feature vector model, KNN classifier with k=1 and the Euclidean distance metric.
+    If none of the optional arguments are provided, the program will be run with default options of not stripping the punctuation, epoch of 1, using a binary feature vector model, KNN classifier with k=1 and the Euclidean distance metric.

 AUTHOR
     Wendy Zheng